Presidents Day Weekend Things to do in the Bronx NYC

 The image at right shows Wave Hill, where President Theodore Roosevelt spent a couple of summers.
 Wave Hill is a horticultural enclave and Teddy Roosevelt was an American Conservationist.
 I imagine if alive today, Roosevelt would certainly being doing whatever he could to combat climate change.

-Presidents Day is a time to reflect on the performance of our current presidents and legislators, and how they stack up against their historical peers.
+Presidents Day is a time to reflect on the performance of our current presidents and legislators, to see how they stack up versus their historical peers.
 And in that reflection it's worth asking ourselves what we've done to contribute or detract from the national conversation.

 Brief History of Presidents Day Holiday in NYC